awsdocs/iam-user-guide/doc_source/reference_policies_examples_iam_credentials_console.md

 # IAM: Allows IAM Users to Rotate Their Own Credentials Programmatically and in the Console<a name="reference_policies_examples_iam_credentials_console"></a>

 This example shows how you might create a policy that allows IAM users to rotate their own access keys, signing certificates, service specific credentials, and passwords\.
-This policy also provides the permissions necessary to complete this action on the console\.
+This policy also grants the permissions necessary to complete this action on the console\.

 ```
 {